The Discovery of the Child: Experience with children with disabilities

 As told in the book, her first experiences were in the field of psychiatry, more precisely at the mental hospital of the Sapienza University, where Montessori, at the turn of the and XX century, had worked as a doctor and assistant.
 During this experience, she took care of intellectually disabled children (in the book they are called with terms that today sound offensive and derogatory, i.e. "retarded children" or "idiotic children", but at that time they did not necessarily have a derogatory connotation).

-At that time, Italy's Minister of Education Guido Baccelli chose her for the task of teaching courses for teachers on how to teach children with intellectual disabilities (bambini frenastenici).
-A whole school started later in order to teach these courses, the Scuola magistrale ortofrenica.
-In this period Montessori not only taught the other educators and directed their work, but she taught herself those "unfortunate" children.
-As she wrote in the book, this first experience was "my first and true qualification in the field of pedagogy" and, starting from 1898, when she began to devote herself to the education of children with disabilities, she started to realize that such methods had universal scope and they were "more rational" and efficient than those in use at that time at school with normal children.
+At the time, Italy's Minister of Education Guido Baccelli chose her to teach courses for teachers on how to teach children with intellectual disabilities (bambini frenastenici).
+A whole school later started to teach these courses: the Scuola magistrale ortofrenica.
+During this period, Montessori not only trained and directed other educators, but also taught those "unfortunate " children herself.
+As she wrote in the book, this first experience was "my first and true qualification in the field of pedagogy" and, starting from 1898, when she began to devote herself to the education of children with disabilities, she started to realise that such methods had universal scope and they were "more rational" and efficient than those in use at that time at school with normal children.

-During this period, she made extensive use and correctly applied the so-called "physiological method", devised by Édouard Séguin for the education of children with intellectual disabilities.
+During this period, she made extensive use of and correctly applied the so-called "physiological method", devised by Édouard Séguin for the education of children with intellectual disabilities.
 It was based on the previous work of the French Jean Marc Gaspard Itard, Séguin's teacher, who, in the years of the French Revolution, worked at an "institute for the deaf and dumb" and also tried to educate a savage called Victor of Aveyron.
 The physiological method will become the basis of the Montessori method.

-Montessori, during her work as assistant at the mental hospital, had the chance to read Séguin and Itard's books, especially the book Traitement moral, hygiène et éducation des idiots et des autres enfants arriérés...
+Montessori, during her work as an assistant at the mental hospital, had the chance to read Séguin and Itard's books, especially the book Traitement moral, hygiène et éducation des idiots et des autres enfants arriérés...
 (1846).
-The physiological method devised by Séguin was known and widespread in mental hospitals in the early 20th century, but it was never properly applied.
-Montessori was also sent to the psychiatric clinics of Paris (Bicêtre) and London for a comparison with the methods applied in schools and on that occasion she noticed that not even abroad the physiological method was properly applied.
-The book was known and read, but probably it hadn't been understood.
+Séguin's physiological method was known and widespread in mental hospitals in the early 20th century, but it was never properly applied.
+Montessori was also sent to the psychiatric clinics of Paris (Bicêtre) and London for a comparison with the methods applied in schools, and on that occasion she noticed that not even abroad the physiological method was properly applied.
+The book was known and read, but it was probably not understood.
 The educators, rather than following Séguin, preferred to employ the same methods used in traditional schools.

-Montessori realized that the "physiological method" was not just a technique, but also some kind of "spirit".
-The teacher had to take care of the modulation of the voice, his clothing and even fascinate the "viewer".
+Montessori realised that the "physiological method" was not just a technique, but also some kind of "spirit".
+The teacher had to manage the modulation of the voice, his clothing, and even fascinate the "viewer".
 Such methods were able to "open" the souls of the "unfortunate" children at the psychiatric clinic.